sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h3>The Module Pattern</h3>

-- The Module pattern was originally defined as a way to provide both private and public encapsulation for classes in conventional software engineering.
+- Module pattern is a way of organizing and encapsulating code via a closure.
+It allows you to create public/private functions and vars inside an object (the module).
+It lessens the likelihood of naming conflicts and unintended interactions with other functions/vars on the page.
+Modules should work independently and be easily extensible.
+Using modules enables to write widgets and plugins that interact with each other.

 ```javascript
 var testModule = (function () {